Skip to content

 The Alabama SBDC brings jobs to Alabama’s people, stability to our communities, and innovation to our economy.

+The Alabama SBDC helps create opportunities for small businesses by providing them with expert advice, training, and resources that level the playing field with larger competitors.
 We create possibilities for prosperity for the state’s most important economic engine by helping entrepreneurs and small business owners SURVIVE difficult times and THRIVE in a growing economy.
-Since 2018, Alabama SBDCs provided 67,522 hours of consulting to 11,727 client businesses, and hosted 780 training events for 26,233 attendees, creating a significant positive impact on Alabama’s economy.
+Since 2021, Alabama SBDCs provided 66,033 hours of consulting to 12,443 client businesses, and hosted 918 training events for 18,363 attendees, creating a significant positive impact on Alabama’s economy.
+Client-verified and attributed results include over 1,500 new businesses and $416 million in growth capital, with 8,840 new jobs.

 Impact Snapshot